ashu0130/ashu0130/README.md

 ### 🚀 About Me

-- 📊 Aspiring Data Analyst with hands-on experience in Python, SQL, Power BI, and Machine Learning
+- 📊 Aspiring Data Analyst with hands-on experience in Python, SQL, Power BI and Machine Learning
-- 🌱 Currently exploring **Generative AI, NLP, and Advanced Machine Learning**
+- 🌱 Currently exploring **Generative AI, NLP and Advanced Machine Learning**
-- 💡 Interested in **Data Analytics, Business Intelligence, and AI-powered Solutions**
+- 💡 Interested in **Data Analytics, Business Intelligence and AI-powered Solutions**
 - 👨‍💻 All of my projects are available at: **https://github.com/ashu0130**
-- 💬 Ask me about **Python, SQL, Power BI, EDA, Machine Learning, and Data Visualization**
+- 💬 Ask me about **Python, SQL, Power BI, EDA, Machine Learning and Data Visualization**
 - 📫 Reach me at: **ashu9559singh@gmail.com**
 - ⚡ Fun fact: **I enjoy uncovering insights from data as much as I enjoy long highway rides**